Cosmic-time quantum mechanics and the passage-of-time problem: Passage of time as a physical problem

 The classical Kepler problem was solved in 3-dimensional hyperbolic space in \cite{Chernikov}.
 Kepler's problem is apparently also the first quantum problem solved in hyperbolic space \cite{Infeld,Kozlov}.
 Quantum mechanical harmonic oscillator on various spaces of constant curvature is another example \cite{Carinena}.
 Eigenfunction expansions on hyperboloids and cones of various metric signatures can be found in \cite{Raczka}, whereas the special case of $n=1+3$ appeared in \cite{Dirac1945}, and in more complete forms in \cite{Naimark} and \cite{Zmuidzinas}.
 A more recent study can be found in \cite{1,2}.

+It is known that the Milne model fits observational data for Type Ia supernovae just as well as the $\Lambda$CDM model \cite{DE1,DE2}, at least when one considers the Hubble diagram for distance modulus vs. redshift \cite{NGS,RM}.
+The differences between $\Lambda$CDM and Milne's models become visible if one switches to `model-independent' scale factor vs. cosmological time plots \cite{RM,RM2014}, but one should bear in mind that the notion of `model-independence' is referred here to a specific class of models which do not include the formalism we discuss in the present paper.
+Therefore, we withhold for the time being a final opinion on the possible agreement or disagreement of our model with the observational data.

 A more technical and detailed outline of the construction is given in the next Section.
 An example of $n=1+1$ illustrates our main intuitions.
-Sec.~\ref{Sec4} is central to the paper.
-The construction of $U_\tau=e^{-i \tau{\cal H}_0 }$ is given step by step.
+Sec.~\ref{Sec3} is central to the paper.
+The construction of $U_\tau=e^{-i \tau{\cal H}_0 }$ is given there step by step.
+Sec.~\ref{Sec4} plays a role of a cross-check of the construction from Sec.~\ref{Sec3}.
 Sec.~\ref{Sec5} is devoted to spectral properties of ${\cal H}_0$.
 Sections~\ref{Sec6}--\ref{Sec8} deal with various properties of the universe which we identify with the support of $\Psi_\tau(x)$, a solution of the Schr\"odinger equation.

 A very preliminary analysis of such a dynamics for $n=1+1$ can be found in \cite{MCAP}.
 A disadvantage of the approach from \cite{MCAP} was that it crucially depended on properties of $(1+1)$-dimensional Minkowski space, treated as a toy model.
 The new formalism is independent of the dimension of the background space.